 In the final year of my BSc (Biology, University of Auckland) I took an elective paper in Psychology.
 This introduced me to the study of comparative cognition and marked the beginning of my ongoing fascination with understanding how non-human minds work and how evolution shapes cognitive abilities.
 My PhD studies in the Psychology Department at the University of Cambridge used behavioural-based experiments to gain insight into the mental lives of Eurasian jays.
 In 2013, I returned home to New Zealand.
-After a brief stint as a Scientific Advisor for Greenpeace NZ, I began a Postdoctoral Research Fellowship in the School of Biological Sciences at Victoria University of Wellington in 2014, where I am now a Rutherford Discovery Fellow.
+After a brief stint as a Scientific Advisor for Greenpeace NZ, I began a Postdoctoral Research Fellowship in the School of Biological Sciences at Victoria University of Wellington in 2014, where I am now a Lecturer in Behavioural Ecology and a Rutherford Discovery Fellow.
 My current research examines the causes and consequences of individual variation in the cognitive abilities of wild toutouwai and kākā, two of New Zealand's endemic birds.